31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 Also, I'm always impressed by people who can use white space for decorating the page.
 I somehow always feel uncomfortable if I have too much black space.

 A simple and very functional weekly spread.
 It can be even easier to set up if you use stencils for letters and wreaths.
+I really love the gold details as well, it's such a tiny thing, but it adds a lot to the page.

 A very simple weekly that provides plenty of space for daily tasks.
 The flowers are gorgeous, but if you don't want to draw them, you can always use a stamp or some stickers.